 The java_jre package should be installed on the machine where the probe is going to be installed.
 In mid-2010, Nimsoft started packaging our own 'java_jre' which is available in the Archive.
 You simply need to deploy this package prior to deploying any java-based Nimsoft probes to the Robot.
 Deactivate the vmware probe, wait until it turns grey, then Activate it.

-Don't recommend setting up the probe 'on' the VCenter machine itself.
+we do not recommend setting up the probe 'on' the vCenter machine itself.

 Review the resource utilization and availability on the host/VM where the vmware probe is deployed and make sure there is ample memory and CPU available to the probes running on that robot.
 Typically if you are below 20 percent memory or CPU available, you may need to either move probes off that robot to another less loaded robot, or increase the CPU and/or memory resources available on that robot.